TykTechnologies/github-actions/docs/workflows/ci-lint.md

 but it enforces conventions for the work being added in PRs.

 It's generally incomplete, but extensions are welcome.

+The action regenerates `README.md` from the docs/ folder contents.

 To invoke the linter locally, use `task lint`.